Course Name: Pinecrest Golf Club

 At 320 yards, the short opener is a very fair uphill par 4.
 Trees line the right side of this fairway while the left side slopes steeply down a hill.
 The most difficult part of this hole is the approach due to three surrounding greenside bunkers and a severe back-to-front slope.

 At 540 yards, the 4th hole is the only par 5 on the course.
-This dogleg left is a brute with a narrow fairway surrounded by dense forest on both sides.
-The fairway narrows even more on as you get near the green, making approach shots very difficult.
+This is a behemoth dogleg left lined tightly by trees on both sides.
+This firm, sloping fairway narrows as the hole proceeds, making accuracy on the layup a must.
+Like most greens at Pinecrest, this one slopes hard back-to-front.
 If there was one critique I have of Pinecrest, it would be that the par 3’s are fairly bland.
 With the beautiful topography, it’s a shame there isn’t a forced carry long par 3.
 The 5th hole is the first par 3, playing only 120 yards to a difficult green.

 The 6th hole is the number 1 handicap hole as a 382 yard dogleg right.
 While I’m not sure this is the most difficult hole on the course, it is still a challenge as trees line both sides of the fairway and the approach shot plays uphill.
 The 7th hole is another one of my favorites at Pinecrest.
 At 337 yards, this straightaway par 4 plays straight downhill and is framed by tall trees on both sides.
 It’s really just a beautiful hole and certainly a good scoring opportunity if your drive finds the fairway.

 The 145 yard 8th hole is the second bland par 3.
-This hole plays uphill and features a tiny sloping green.
+This hole plays uphill and features a tiny, shallow green.
 The 314 yard finishing hole is sort of a letdown after so many strong par 4’s.
 Straightaway, this hole is narrow but any drives that find the fairway will leave only a wedge in.

 General Comments: I didn’t know Carolina, Rhode Island was a thing but it’s fitting that this course is located there, as its tall pine trees resemble courses in the Carolinas.
 On a related note, Pinecrest is located on Pinehurst Drive and I was only a bit disappointed when I didn’t drive up to Donald Ross’s masterpiece…There’s no driving range at Pinecrest but there’s a tiny, well-kept practice green to warm up on.
 Pace of play has always been good at Pinecrest, and it very well might be South County RI’s Best Kept Secret.